antmicro/ecos-mars-zx3/README.rst

 The system features a testing mechanism where particular drivers and system abstractions can be checked for proper functioning.

-The tests reside in the respective directories, for example ``devs/i2c/arm/xc7z/current/tests/i2ctest.c`` (the test that can be used to check if I2C runs properly - see :ref:`i2ctest`).
+The tests reside in the respective directories, for example ``devs/i2c/arm/xc7z/current/tests/i2ctest.c`` (the test that can be used to check if I2C runs properly).
 Building all tests is very simple, it is enough to use ``make tests`` instead of ``make`` in a procedure like the one above.
 The compiled test binaries reside in the respective directories, like ``build/install/tests/devs/i2c/arm/xc7z/current/tests/i2ctest``